-The [local] Workforce Development Board, with the agreement of the Chief Elected Official, shall develop and enter into this Memorandum of Understanding between the [local] Workforce Development Board and the One-Stop Partners under the Workforce Innovation and Opportunity Act (WIOA) P.L.
+The [local] Workforce Development Board (WDB), with the agreement of the Chief Elected Official (CEO), shall develop and enter into this Memorandum of Understanding (MOU) between the [local] WDB and the One-Stop Partners under the Workforce Innovation and Opportunity Act (WIOA) P.L.
 113-128, concerning the operation of the One-Stop delivery system.

-I. Required Partners WIOA 121 (b)(1)(B)

-- 1. Title I Adult, Dislocated Workers, Youth, Job Corps, Youth build, National Farmworkers Jobs Program (NFJP) and Native American Programs - 2.
+- I. Required Partners WIOA 121 (b)(1)(B) - 1.
+Title I Adult, Dislocated Workers, Youth, Job Corps, YouthBuild, National Farmworkers Jobs Program (NFJP) and Native American Programs - 2.
 Programs authorized under the Wagner-Peyser Act - 3.
-Adult education and literacy activities authorized under title II; - 4.
-Programs authorized under title I of the Rehabilitation Act of 1973 - 5.
+Adult education and literacy activities authorized under title II - 4.
+Programs authorized under title I of the Rehabilitation Act of 1978 - 5.
 Activities authorized under title V of the Older Americans Act of 1965 - 6.
 Career and technical education programs at the postsecondary level authorized under the Carl D. Perkins Career and Technical Education Act of 2006 - 7.
-Activities authorized under chapter 2 of title 1 of the Trade Act of 1974 - 8.
-Activities authorized under chapter 41 of title 38.
-United States Code: Job Counseling, Training, and Placement Service for Veterans - 9.
+Activities authorized under chapter 2 of title II of the Trade Act of 1974 - 8.
+Activities authorized under chapter 41 of title 38, United States Code: Job Counseling, Training, and Placement Service for Veterary - 9.
 Employment and training activities carried out under the Community Services Block Grant Act - 10.
-Employment and training activities carried out by the Department of Housing and Urban Development; - 11.
-Programs authorized under State unemployment compensation laws - 12.
-Programs authorized under section 212 of the Second Chance Act of 2007; and - 13.
-Programs authorized under part A of title IV of the Social Security Act: Temporary Assistance For Needy Families
+Employment and training activities carried out by the Department of Housing and Urban Development - 11.
+Programs authorized under state unemployment compensation laws - 12.
+Programs authorized under section 212 of the Second Chance Act of 2007 - 13.
+Programs authorized under pan A of title IV of the Social Security Act: Temporary Assistance For Needy Families - II.

-II.
 Additional Partners

-The local Workforce Development Board may have specialized centers to address special needs, such as the needs of dislocated workers, youth, or key industry sectors or clusters.
-With the approval of the [local] Workforce Development Board and Chief Elected Official, the following entities may be additional One-stop partners.
+The local WDB may have specialized centers to address special needs, such as the needs of dislocated workers, youth, or key industry sectors or clusters.
+With the approval of the [local] WDB and CEO, the following entities may be additional one-stop partners.
 [Please specify any additional partners/programs or delete this section.]

 - Employment and training programs administered by the Social Security Administration, including the Ticket to Work and Self-Sufficiency Program established under section 1148 of the Social Security Act - 2.
 Employment and training programs carried out by the Small Business Administration - 3.
-Programs authorized under Section 6(d)(4) of the Food and Nutrition Act of 2008 - 4.
-Work programs authorized under section 6(o)of the Food and Nutrition Act of 2008 - 5.
-Programs carried out under Section 112 of the Rehabilitation Act of 1973
+Programs authorized under section 6(d)(4) of the Food and Nutrition Act of 2008 - 4.
+Work programs authorized under Section 6(o) of the Food and Nutrition Act of 2008 - 5.
+Programs carried out under section 112 of the Rehabilitation Act of 1973 - 6.
+Programs authorized under the National and Community Service Act of 1990

-Policy Statement: PS 11-2018 Attachment 1
+Policy Statement: PS 09-2020 Attachment 1 Page 1 of 8

-- 6. Programs authorized under the National and Community Service Act of 1990 - 7.
-Other appropriate Federal, State, or local programs, including employment, education, and training programs provided by public libraries or in the private sector. - III.
+- 7. Other appropriate federal, state, or local programs, including employment, education, and training programs provided by public libraries or in the private sector. - III.
 Roles and Responsibilities WIOA Section 121 (b)(1)(A)